jdwiberg/Software-Engineer-Group-Sigma/ref/use_cases.md

 ### Use Case: Delete Shopping List
 **Participating Actor:** Initiated by Shopper
 **Entry Condition:**
-- Shopper is logged in
+- The Shopper has made a shopping list
-- Shopping List exists
+- The Shopping clicks the "Remove List" button

 **Exit Criteria:**
-- Shopping list has been deleted
-- Shopping list items in shopping list have been deleted
+- The shopping list and its items is deleted and the display updated

 **Flow of Events:**
-1. Shopper requests to delete shopping list
+1. Shopper requests to delete a shopping list
-2. Shopcomp deletes shopping list and its items then refreshes page
+2. Shopcomp deletes the shopping list and its items then refreshes page

 ---

 ### Use Case: Report Options (all options of where to buy for a given item)
 **Participating Actor:** Initiated by Shopper
 **Entry Condition:**
-- Shopper is logged in
+- The Shopper clicks the "Remove List" button
-- Shopper has specified which item to report for

 **Exit Criteria:**
-- All areas where item can be found are listed
+- A list of all stores an item appears in is displayed

 **Flow of Events:**
 1. Shopper requests to report options
-2. Shopcomp lists all options for purchasing item and refreshes page
+2. Shopcomp lists all stores an item appears and refreshes page

 ---